chrisdewa/dpytools/README.md

 Expect breaking changes in future updates

 # Contributing
-Feel free to make a pull request.
-Or rise any issues.
+Feel free to make a pull request or rise any issues.

+# Contact
+Message me on discord at **ChrisDewa#4552** if you have any questions, ideas or suggestions.